-Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price (1)(2) Amount of Registration Fee (3)(4) Ordinary shares, no par value \$90,000,000 \$9,819
+Title of Each Class of Securities to be Registered Amount to be Registered (1) Proposed Maximum Offering Price Per Unit (2) Proposed Maximum Aggregate Offering Price (1)(2) Amount of Registration Fee (3) Ordinary shares, no par value S \$ \$

-- (1) Includes the aggregate offering price of additional ordinary shares that may be acquired by the underwriters. - (2) Estimated solely for purpose of calculating the amount of registration fee pursuant to Rule 457(o) of the Securities Act of 1933, as amended. - $(3) \ Calculated \ pursuant \ to \ Rule \ 457 (o) \ based \ on \ an \ estimate \ of \ the \ proposed \ maximum \ aggregate \ offering \ price.$ - (4) Previously paid.
+- (1) Includes the aggregate offering price of additional ordinary shares that may be acquired by the underwriters. - (2) Estimated solely for purpose of calculating the amount of registration fee pursuant to Rule 457(o) of the Securities Act of 1933, as amended. - (3) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.